NC donut shop creates Tide Pods you can safely eat

 The shop posted pictures of the Tide Pod donut on Facebook Sunday.

-The post read, “One of our Millennial employees (Caitlin) decided to take a moment to teach they youth the difference between what to eat and what not to eat.
+The post read, “One of our Millennial employees (Caitlin) decided to take a moment to teach they (sic) youth the difference between what to eat and what not to eat.
 This is a Donut….you can eat this!
 Tide is for laundry silly.
 Available at our Carolina Beach location today!”

 A college student in Utah was taken to the hospital over the weekend after ingesting a Tide Pod.
 A call came in late Saturday afternoon about an incident at on-campus housing, according to Eric Warren, director of media relations at the university.